Distracted Driving Accident Lawyer in New York

 NYC Distracted Driving Laws: What You Need to Know

 Distracted driving in NYC doesn’t come cheap.
 Distracted and negligent drivers may be slapped with hefty fines and license points.
-Texting while driving in New York now carries a severe penalty of 5 points on your license.
+Texting while driving in New York City now carries a severe penalty of 5 points on your license.
 Here are some of the critical laws and regulations involving distracted and negligent driving in NYC:

 • “Negligence Per Se.”
 When a driver breaks traffic laws and causes your injury, they may be automatically considered negligent.
 If you’re hurt and looking for compensation, Negligence Per Se can strengthen your claim.